 I was born in Ghana (West Africa), where I earned my BSc. in Human Settlement Planning from the Kwame Nkrumah University of Science and Technology (KNUST) in 2010.
 After a year serving as a Teaching Assistant at KNUST’s Department of Planning, I moved to the UK , first to study for an MPhil in Planning and Regeneration and later for my PhD, which I completed in 2017.
 I pursued both degrees at the Department of Land Economy of the University of Cambridge (Jesus College), UK.

-Between August 2017 and October 2018, I am a Post-Doctoral Research Fellow at Trinity College Dublin, the University of Dublin, Ireland on the Irish Research Council (IRC)-Funded project, “Surpass—how shared autonomous cars will transform cities”.
+Between August 2017 and October 2018, I was a Post-Doctoral Research Fellow at Trinity College Dublin, the University of Dublin, Ireland on the Irish Research Council (IRC)-Funded project, “Surpass—how shared autonomous cars will transform cities”.
 I have also contributed to planning-related projects for national and international organizations, including as a research consultant for the Organization for Economic Cooperation and Development (OECD) and the Town and Country Planning Department in Ghana.

 My research focuses on the nexus between spatial development and transportation.
 Themes covered in my research include, Land Use and Transport Interaction (LUTI) modelling, applying microscopic modelling and dynamic simulation approaches to explore how urban spatial structure co-evolves with mobility patterns; socio-spatial impacts of emerging mobility paradigms such as autonomous transport and shared-mobility services; and travel behaviours, focusing on the interaction between built-environment and psychological factors in sustainable mobility choices such as bicycling and walking in cities.
 The main approaches I deploy in my research are from the quantitative social sciences and include Agent-Based Modelling (ABM), Geospatial Data Analysis techniques, System Dynamics and Multi-Criteria Foresight methodologies and Structural Equation Modelling (SEM).